 Interactive bulletin boards don’t have to take a lot of time or effort.
-Just pin up a giant coloring poster and leave crayons, markers, or colored pencils nearby.
+Just pin up a giant coloring poster and have students use their crayons or markers to color.
 Coloring is a well-known anti-stress activity, plus it can actually help focus the mind on the subject at hand.

 Need something for kids to do when they finish a little early?
 Sudoku interactive bulletin boards might be the answer!
 Learn how to set one up at the link below.

-Did someone say giant Venn diagram, because I’m in!
+Did someone say giant Venn diagram?
+I’m in!
 Post any two items you want students to compare and contrast, and have them write their answers on sticky notes to fill in the diagram.